-The data resulting from our in vivo and in vitro studies is being incorporated into an Investigational Device Exemption (IDE) that we are drafting for submission to the U.S. Food and Drug Administration ("FDA") to support the potential initiation of a human feasibility study in End-Stage Renal Disease (ESRD) patients with endotoxemia and elevated inflammatory cytokine production.
+The data resulting from our in vivo and in vitro studies is being incorporated into an Investigational Device Exemption (IDE) that we are drafting for submission to the U.S. Food and Drug Administration ("FDA") to support the potential initiation of a human feasibility study in End-Stage Renal Disease (ESRD) patients with endotoxemia and concurrent inflammation.
 As per the study protocol, Sigyn Therapy is to be administered in combination with the regularly scheduled dialysis treatments of enrolled subjects.
 The primary study objective will be to evaluate the safety of Sigyn Therapy in health compromised ESRD patients.
-A secondary objective will be to quantify changes in circulating levels of endotoxin, tumor necrosis factor-αlpha (TNF-α), interleukin-1β (IL-1β), and interleukin-6 (IL-6) before and after each Sigyn Therapy administration.
-Endotoxin and excess TNF-α, IL-1β, and IL-6 production are commonly associated with each of our candidate treatment indications, including sepsis and community-acquired pneumonia.
+A secondary objective will be to quantify changes in circulating levels of endotoxin, tumour necrosis factor- α lpha (TNF- α), interleukin-1 β (IL-1 β), and interleukin-6 (IL-6) before and after each Sigyn Therapy administration.
+Endotoxin and excess TNF- α , IL-1 β , and IL-6 production are commonly associated with each of our candidate treatment indications, including sepsis and community-acquired pneumonia.

 Based on our previous experience in developing extracorporeal blood purification therapies, we believe that we have collected sufficient data to support first-in-human studies of Sigyn Therapy.
-In this regard, we plan to submit an IDE application to FDA related to the potential initiation of a human feasibility study during the 2023 calendar year.
-However, there is no assurance that FDA will approve the initiation of our feasibility study.
+Sigyn Therapy, as a significant risk Class III device, which requires extensive pre-clinical and clinical studies to be conducted along with the submission of a Pre-Market Approval (PMA) application prior to market clearance consideration by FDA.
+At present, we are identifying candidate clinical site locations and then plan to submit an IDE application to FDA related to the potential initiation of a human feasibility study to demonstrate the safety of Sigyn Therapy.
+Our clinical strategy has not yet been communicated to FDA and there is no assurance that FDA will approve the initiation of our feasibility study.
 Additionally, while we believe the data from our in vivo and in vitro studies provides support for our IDE submission, FDA may request that we conduct additional animal or pre-clinical studies prior to approving our IDE.
-Among our previous experiences in developing extracorporeal blood purification therapies, our CEO oversaw the development of the Aethlon Hemopurifier, a first-in-industry device that received an FDA "Breakthrough Device" designation for the treatment of life-threatening viruses and was awarded a second FDA "Breakthrough Device" designation related to the treatment of cancer.
+Among our previous experiences in developing extracorporeal blood purification therapies, our CEO oversaw the development of the Aethlon Hemopurifier, a blood purification device that received an FDA "Breakthrough Device" designation for the treatment of life-threatening viruses and was awarded a second FDA "Breakthrough Device" designation related to the treatment of cancer.
+The Hemopurifier has not yet been approved by FDA and remains in clinical trials.